 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Gifts & Financial Support, Matthew 25, Mission Engagement & Support, Office of the General Assembly, Presbyterian Mission Agency
+Categories: Gifts & Financial Support, Matthew 25, Ministry Engagement & Support 2, Office of the General Assembly, Presbyterian Mission Agency

 Tags: #givingtuesday, barb palmer, committee on the office of the general assembly, forrest palmer, matthew 25 church, mission engagement & support, national response team, presbyterian disaster assistance, presbyterian mission agency board, presbytery of west virginia, rev. dr. diane moffett, rev. dr. j. herbert nelson ii, rev. rosemary mitchell, we are the church together, west virginia voluntary organizations active in disaster